haganjam/InvAlloR/README.md

 # InvAlloR

 Pipeline to assign body length-dry biomass allometry equations to a taxonomic name based on taxonomic hierarchy in freshwater invertebrates.
+Package website is: [here](https://haganjam.github.io/InvAlloR/).

 > [!WARNING]
 >